NSFWCORP Sells Out

 The more you know about NSFWCORP and Pando, the more this deal will likely make sense to you.
 As Pando's chairman, Andrew Anker said, it "corrects a historical anomaly."

 Sarah and I have been writing partners and close friends for years.
-As I explained in my last book, Sarah was one of the two people who was most influential in my decision (and ability) to quit drinking -- it was also Sarah who convinced Michael Arrington to hire me at TechCrunch after I was laid off from the Guardian and so, in many ways, it's entirely Sarah's fault that I ended up launching NSFWCORP years later.
+As I explained in my last book, Sarah was one of the two people who was most influential in my decision (and ability) to quit drinking -- it was also Sarah who convinced Michael Arrington to hire me at TechCrunch after the Guardian and so, in many ways, it's entirely Sarah's fault that I ended up launching NSFWCORP years later.
 Frankly, acquiring us is the least she could do.

 So how did we finally get here?